 #3 Carve Out A Progression Chart

-It was this this simple vision that Pooja Vishindas, Chief Curriculum Officer at Nurture Education Group decided to be an Early Childhood educator.
+It was this simple vision that Pooja Vishindas, Chief Curriculum Officer at Nurture Education Group decided to be an Early Childhood Educator.

 After graduating from Ngee Ann Polytechnic with a Diploma in Early Childhood Education (Teaching & Leadership), Pooja aspired to contribute her skills and knowledge to the children and families.

 She was promoted to a Senior Teacher and Curriculum Developer.
 She then rose to a lead trainer at a local preschool chain and to a Curriculum Specialist at an International School.
 During this period, Pooja decided to further pursue her Degree of Bachelor of Education in Early Childhood.